Cayman Islands Company Formations

 - Exempt companies can issue shares at no par value

 - Non-Resident companies need to put a par value on shares

 - Additional Government fees will apply for a company incorporated with a share capital greater than US$50,000

 Companies incorporated in the Cayman Islands must file an annual return in January of each year.

 Registered Office and Registered Agent

 Your Cayman Islands company must have a registered office, which must be a physical address in Cayman Islands.

 The registered office is where documents may be legally served on the company.

 Company Incorporation Documents

 Once incorporated we provide a set of corporate documents for your Cayman Islands company which, includes the Certificate of Incorporation, Memorandum of Association the Articles of Association, first minutes and share certificates.
-Copies of the company incorporation documents are sent via email and the originals from the companies registry are sent to you in a corporate folder.
+Copies of the company incorporation documents are sent via email and the hard copy originals from the companies registry are sent to you in a corporate folder.